When Can We Travel To New Zealand In 2021?

 WHIZ THROUGH CANYONS VIA JETBOAT

 Who doesn’t love being on a boat?
 How about a VERY fast one?
-New Zealanders take adrenaline seriously, and jet boating (plus with bungy jumping) was actually invented in NZ!
+New Zealanders take adrenaline seriously, and jet boating (plus bungy jumping) was actually invented in NZ!
 There's scenery to boot, so why not up the pace a notch by jumping on jet powered boat and whizzing through some very tight canyons.
 Views and speed - now you've really got the adrenaline pumping.

 MARVEL AT THE WONDERS OF MILFORD SOUND